isomerpages/nlb-biblioasia/pages/How Chinese Buddhist Women Shaped the Food Landscape in Singapore.md

 5. Prepare the dough skin: On a large plate, combine wheat starch, tapioca flour, salt and sugar.<br>
 6. Add in boiling water and stir the mixture constantly with a wooden ladle till well combined.<br>
 7. Mix in oil before using hands to knead the dough till smooth.
 8. Divide the dough into smaller balls of equal portions.
 Flatten each ball of dough into a round disc to wrap a portion of the filling.
-Grease a steaming plate with oil before placing the soon kueh on it.
-Once the water starts to boil in the steamer, steam the soon kueh for about 10 minutes.
-After steaming, lightly brush the soon kueh with oil.
+Grease a steaming plate with oil before placing the <i>soon kueh</i> on it.
+Once the water starts to boil in the steamer, steam the <i>soon kueh</i> for about 10 minutes.
+After steaming, lightly brush the <i>soon kueh</i> with oil.
 <br><br>
-Soon kueh recipe reproduced from 海印古寺90周年特輯 [Haiingu Temple 90th Anniversary Special], Singapore: Hai Inn Temple, 2018, p.
+<i>Soon kueh</i> recipe reproduced from 海印古寺90周年特輯 [Haiingu Temple 90th Anniversary Special], Singapore: Hai Inn Temple, 2018, p.
 145.
 </div>

 <div style="background-color: white;">